Kavboy/movie-database-backend/README.md

 It is based on Laravel and a SQL database.

 ## The docker environment

 Requirements:

-* Docker with docker-compose.
+-   Docker with docker-compose.

 Copy the .env.example to a .env file and make the needed changes you want.

+Make sure, that the files:

+-   docker/php/entrypoint.sh
+-   installed.sh
+    Have the Line Sequence as LN instead of CRLF

 Then execute

 ```
 docker-compose up -d
 ```

 in the root directory.
 After successfully execution the REST API is available at http://localhost:8080/api/v1.

 ### Fresh install

 Since docker does not wait for container setup, there needed to be a separate routine to setup the environment.
 So to completely reinstall the docker environment, you need to delete the following folders and files:

-* .installed
+-   .installed
-* 'docker/mariadb/data
+-   'docker/mariadb/data

 You need to also remove the docker containers and images.